Powers of the Cartier operator on Artin-Schreier covers: Introduction

 By a result of Oda (\cite[Corollary 5.11]{Oda}), the $p$-rank $s_X$ equals the dimension of the subspace of $H^0(X,\Om_X^1)$ on which $V_X$ acts bijectively.
 Since $H^0(X,\Om_X^1)$ has dimension $g_X$, the $p$-rank equals the rank of $V_X^{g_X}$ (or any higher power).
 Through the Deuring-Shafarevich formula the rank of $V_Y^{g_Y}$ can be expressed in terms of the rank of $V_X^{g_X}$ and the ramification invariants of $\pi$.
 It is natural to ask for a similar result for $V_Y^n$ with $n<g_Y$.
-In the case $p=2$ and $X=\P^1$, it was shown in \cite{Prieshyp2} that the rank of each power of $V_Y$, and in fact the entire Ekedahl-Oort type, is determined by the ramification invariants $d_Q$.
+In the case $p=2$ and $X=\PP^1$, it was shown in~\cite{Prieshyp2} that the rank of each power of $V_Y$, and in fact the entire Ekedahl-Oort type, is determined by the ramification invariants $d_Q$.
 However, in general the rank of $V_Y^n$ can still vary if we keep $X$ and the ramification data of $\pi:Y\to X$ constant.

 Starting with the rank of $V_X$ itself gives rise to the \emph{$a$-number}, $a_X:=\dim_k \ker( V_X)$.
-Equivalently, $a_X$ is the number of copies of $\alpha_p:=\Spec(k[x]/(x^p))$ in $\Jac(X)[p]$.
-Contrary to the genus and the $p$-rank, the $a$-number is not determined by $X$ and the ramification invariants of $\pi$, except in the special cases (see \cite{Voloch1988}, \cite{PriesConstant}).
-Instead, Booher and Cais proved recently that the $a$-number lies within the following bounds.
+Equivalently, $a_X$ equals $\dim_k \textup{Hom} (\alpha_p, \Jac(X)[p])$.
+Contrary to the genus and the $p$-rank, the $a$-number is not determined by $X$ and the ramification invariants of $\pi$, except in the special cases (see~\cite{Voloch1988},~\cite{PriesConstant}).
+Instead, Booher and Cais proved in \cite[Theorem 1.1]{BoCaASc} that the $a$-number lies within the following bounds.

 \begin{theorem}[Booher and Cais, 2020] Let $\pi:Y \to X$ be an Artin-Schreier cover with branch locus $S \subset X$.
 For each $Q \in S$, let $d_Q$ be the unique break in the lower-numbering ramification filtration.
 Then for any $0 \leq j \leq p-1$ we have